Frequently Asked Questions

 - Head on over to PGXN Manager and hit the “Request Account” link.
 Once you’ve signed up, unless you’re obviously a troll, your account will be quickly approved.

 - Short answer: No, because PGXN needs to KISS.
-Longer answer: No. Again following the CPAN example, PGXN “will stay an open and free forum, where the authors decide what they upload.
+Longer answer: No. Again following the CPAN example, PGXN “is and will stay an open and free forum, where the authors decide what they upload.
 Any further selection belongs to different fora.”
 This is because “the first goal of PGXN is to make it easy to submit code and redistribute it.
 Ease of use and quality control are not the central problems [it] tries to solve.”
+(Original quotation lost to time and internet entropy.)
 Frankly, moderation of releases is a significant reason that other communities have failed to duplicate the success of CPAN.

 - Great, so how do I create an extension distribution and release it?